-Marcel Krueger updates his report on Berlin’s craft brewing scene…
+Marcel Krueger reports on Berlin’s (non-hipster) craft brewing scene…

 When I moved to Berlin, I had high hopes for finding and drinking local craft beer.
 After all, this is the capital of the country that is most associated with beer worldwide, and the city itself has a long tradition of brewing (and drinking, of course).